- Consulting Services

 CUCollaborate has developed a software solution for streamlining the process of adding SEGs.
 It takes basic information from an online form that prospective SEGs fill out and uses it to automatically produce a SEG request letter, a letter for your Board of Directors to vote on, and a completed NCUA 4015 form.
 Please reach out to us if you have questions about this solution or want to start utilizing it to grow your credit union.

-Call us today at (202) 831-2500 or fill out the form to learn more about our credit union software and how we can expand your field of membership by adding SEGs at (202) 831-2500
+Call us today at (202) 831-2500 or fill out the form to learn more about our credit union software and how we can expand your field of membership by adding SEGs.

 Business development for SEG-based credit unions has long relied on developing relationships with employers and converting them into select employee groups.
 This usually includes reaching out to Human Resources departments, selling them on your credit union's services, and convincing them to send a letter requesting credit union service.
 Only then can a credit union apply to the NCUA.

 The main problem with this approach is the same as with most credit union marketing.
 It requires people without knowledge of the credit union industry to take affirmative and sometimes complicated steps, in this case writing a request letter on company stationery.
 There is too much friction in this process, and while billion-dollar credit unions have the resources to walk SEGs through it, having to write a confusing letter can be an obstacle to most credit unions adding SEGs to their field of membership.

 Though commonly referred to as Select Employee Groups or SEGs, these groups can share any common bond of association or occupation, not just a single employer.
 Common types of SEGs include: